Model-free Rank Aggregation in the Presence of Rater Heterogeneity: A Maximum Score Approach: Proposed Method

-The discrete optimization \eqref{eq:mse} contains $n$! elements in its feasible space, making it a challenge to find the global maximum.
-However, we point out that we do not have to find the global maximum; instead, an approximate solution $\check\pi$ satisfying $L(\check\pi)\geq L(\pi^*)$ with high probability is sufficient.
-We formalize this in Proposition 1 below, the proof of which is given in the Appendix.
+\begin{remark} Under the random sampling design, a sufficient condition for the proportion of discordant pairs to converge to zero is $\bar Nq_{\min}^2 \gg L_{\max}\log n/n$, where the quantity $\bar Nq_{\min}^2$ could be seen as a measure of signal strength.
+Under a special circumstance where there is only one rater who ranks all $n$ items, e.g. $p=1$ and $L_1 = n$, the rank consistency relies on the quantity $\sum_{i,j\in[n]}\Pr(y_{i1} > y_{j1})1_{\{\pi_i^*<\pi_j^*\}}/\binom{n}{2}$, which is the averaged inversion probabilities across all item pairs.
+If it decays to 0 when $n$ grows, then the proportion of discordant pairs converges to zero in probability as $n$ grows to infinity. \end{remark}

-\begin{proposition} Under Assumption~1, for any $\widetilde\pi$ such that $L(\widetilde\pi)\geq L(\pi^*)$ with probability approaching 1, we have $\tau_m(\widetilde\pi,\pi^*) = O_p\left((n\log n)/u_n\right)$. \end{proposition}
+As mentioned in Section~\ref{subsec:master}, the discrete optimization \eqref{eq:mse} contains $n$! elements in its feasible space, making it a challenge to find the global maximum.
+However, we point out that we do not have to find the global maximum; instead, an approximate solution $\widetilde\ppi$ satisfying $L(\widetilde\ppi)\geq L(\ppi^*)$ with high probability is sufficient.
+We formalize this in Proposition~\ref{prop:cond} below, the proof of which is given in the Appendix.

-In what follows, we establish a lower bound for the proposed estimator.
-We consider the following parameter space for the winning probability matrix:
+\begin{proposition} Under Assumption~\ref{ass:mono}, for any $\widetilde\ppi$ such that $L(\widetilde\ppi)\geq L(\ppi^*)$ with probability approaching 1, we have $\tau_m(\widetilde\ppi,\ppi^*) = O_p(L_{\max}n\log n)$. \end{proposition}